 Premium freeze FAQ’s

-During the COVID-19 pandemic, many health services were interrupted, and many people delayed health care treatments.
+During the height of the COVID-19 pandemic, many health services were interrupted, and many people delayed health care treatments.
 COVID-19 lockdowns may have made it difficult for members to use their cover at times, resulting in savings for GMHBA.
-As a not for profit fund, we made the decision to once again put premium increases on hold until 1 October 2023.
+As a not-for-profit fund, we made the decision to put premium increases on hold for six months in 2020, 2022 and 2023.

-GMHBA set aside funds to pay for claims that had to be postponed during the pandemic, as we expected our members would seek treatment in the future.
-Not all claims that we planned for have been made, which is why we have returned value to members via various methods.
+GMHBA set aside funds to pay for claims that had to be postponed during 2020-2022, as we expected our members would seek treatment in the future.
+Not all claims that we planned for were made, which is why we returned value to members via various methods.

 Health insurance premiums are reviewed because health care costs increase year-on-year.
 Health care costs are driven by a number of factors, including:

 - increased cost of health service delivery with things like new medical technologies and treatments

 - an ageing population and people living longer